 Ques.7.
 What is SDLC?

 Ans.
-Software Development Life Cycle refers to all the activities that are performed during software development, including - requirement analysis, designing, implementation, testing, deployment and maintenance phases.
+SDLC stands for Software Development Life Cycle.
+It refers to all the activities performed during software development - requirement gathering, requirement analysis, designing, coding or implementation, testing, deployment and maintenance.

 Ques.8.
 Explain STLC - Software Testing life cycle.